Kick Employee Surveys To The Curb

 Employee Engagement …an overused phrase and an underused action.

 Bloomberg hosts The Management Blog which hones in on trends and issues within management.
 In an article Liz Ryan states: “Every decade or so, a bright new theory about managing people gets HR chiefs all excited.
 In the 1980s, it was the 360 Evaluation.
-In the nineties, we had Automated Applicant-Tracking Systems and Comprehensive Performance-Management Systems.
+The nineties, we had Automated Applicant-Tracking Systems and Comprehensive Performance-Management Systems.
 These days, Employee Engagement is hot.”

 You’ve probably heard the term “employee engagement” thrown around a bit at your company.
 I bet most of us hardly know where to begin when trying to define what employee engagement means in our business—it simply doesn’t exist.
 It’s an abstract thought that doesn’t seem to really ever get us anywhere.
 It’s “them” trying to understand “us,” and “us” trying to understand “them.”